 OK – a fairly obvious choice considering, well this is a street food blog, but at night the semi-bustling streets of Cao Bang come alive with numerous vendors pulling up coverings to protect from the constant rain, and BBQing up a storm!
-Much meatier, less spicy, and much more rowdy than doing caorou in China.
+Much meatier, less spicy, and much more rowdy than doing Kao Rou (BBQ) in China..

 Hanoi beer with ice